When Do I Start Planning for College?

 • Your college list should be finalized.

 • Be sure you have all the classes you need.
-You should try to have 3 lab science courses, especially if you plan to apply out of California.
+You should try to have at least 3 lab science courses, especially if you plan to apply out of California.

 • Begin the application process.
 Try to finish CSU/UC before Thanksgiving.